Susan B. Carrafiello, Ph.D., Director

 Alex N. Wenning, M.A., Associate Director

 Alex Wenning joined the University Honors Program in January 2008.
-Wenning holds responsibility for curriculum development, and he provides overall leadership for student development, including the implementation of all phases of enrollment management and student services for Honors students.
-He manages the Honors scholarship programs for incoming, continuing, and transfer students, and he administers the WSU National Scholarship Resource Center.
-A former Honors student, Wenning earned a Bachelor of Arts in English from Wright State (University Honors Scholar) and a Master of Arts in English from Ball State University.
+He holds responsibility for curriculum development, and he provides overall leadership for student development, including the implementation of all phases of enrollment management and student services for Honors students.
+Wenning manages the Honors scholarship programs for incoming, continuing, and transfer students, and he administers the WSU Prestigious Scholarships and Fellowships Resource Center.
+He is the Scholarships & Awards Officer for the WSU Chapter of the Honor Society of Phi Kappa Phi, and he has previously served as President of the Mid-East Honors Association.
+Wenning earned a Bachelor of Arts in English summa cum laude from Wright State (University Honors Scholar) and a Master of Arts in English from Ball State University.

-April is a freshman accounting major from Vandalia, Ohio.
+April is a junior accounting major from Vandalia, Ohio.
 In her free time she enjoys dancing, spending time with friends, and listening to music.